-The Bank considers the occurrence of economic benefits inflow or outflow as substantially sure when the Client written inform the Bank of the intention to draw on guarantee.
+The Group considers the occurrence of economic benefits inflow or outflow as substantially sure when the Client written inform the Bank of the intention to draw on guarantee.

-The Bank subsequently recognises the contracts on financial guarantee at the higher of the amount of the accounted loss and the amount initially recognised less cumulative income.
+The Group subsequently recognise the contracts on financial guarantee at the higher of the amount of the accounted loss and the amount initially recognised less cumulative income.

-p) Non-current assets held for sale and discontinued operations
+q) Non-current assets held for sale and discontinued operations

-Financial instruments that meet the IFRS 5 standard criteria's are recognized as held for sale by the Bank.
-The Bank classifies a non-current asset as held for sale, if its carrying amount will be recovered principally through a sale transaction, rather than through continuing use.
+Financial instruments that meet the IFRS 5 standard criteria's are recognized as held for sale by the Group.
+The Group classifies a non-current asset as held for sale, if its carrying amount will be recovered principally through a sale transaction, rather than through continuing use.